 Accounts for elevation changes and measures the angle of incline/decline, then calculates the slope adjusted distance.
 Equipped with 6x magnification, this rangefinder features a range of 5-1000 yards with +/- 1 yard accuracy and measures in both yards and meters

-The Callaway 300 Pro is the best overall budget golf rangefinder in 2022, thanks to its accuracy, durability, and enhanced distance.
+The Callaway 300 Pro is the best overall budget golf rangefinder, thanks to its accuracy, durability, and enhanced distance.
 Although it is priced at the top end of the budget market, it is an ideal companion for a mid-handicapper on a budget.

 You’ll find that the Precise Slope Measurement on the 300 Pro is the stand-out feature, which works tirelessly to accurately measure distances on any gradient.
 Callaway ensured that it is still legal by tournament standards by attaching an exterior switch to activate and deactivate the mode.